Berck: The 'Berck School' of painters

 Painters joined the 19th century Parisian visitors to the town and passed on news of their discovery to fellow artists in the capital.
 One of the most notable was Édouard Manet, who passed a summer there with his family in 1873.
-Among the twenty paintings he made were depictions of boats at sea and the beachscape now in the Musée d'Orsay.
-Eugène Boudin first visited in 1874 and over the next twenty years made Berck the subject of some 120 paintings.
-He was followed in 1876 by Ludovic-Napoléon Lepic, who was so taken with the place that he set up a studio there and until 1885 devoted some six months of the year to recording the area and the fisherman's life.
+Among the twenty paintings he made were depictions of boats at sea and the beachscape; some are now held by the Musée d'Orsay.
+Eugène Boudin first visited in 1874; over the next twenty years, he made Berck the subject of some 120 paintings.
+He was followed in 1876 by Ludovic-Napoléon Lepic, who was so taken with the place that he set up a studio there.
+Until 1885 he devoted some six months of the year there, painting the area and the lives of fishermen.

 Following in their footsteps came the sons of local families who, until about 1914, constituted what has been called 'the Berck School'.
 These included Francis Tattegrain, who was encouraged to take up art by Lepic; Jan Lavezzari, son of the town architect who was also a friend of Lepic; Charles Roussel (1861–1936), who settled in the town in 1886; and Eugène Trigoulet (1864–1910).

 After World War I the town and its inhabitants continued to be represented artistically by Roussel and by Louis Montaigu (1905–1988).
-Fishermen in interiors were a speciality of the latter.
+Fishermen in interiors were a specialty of the latter.

-A collection of these and other Opal Coast painters was opened in 1979 in the Municipal Museum, sited in Berck's old Gendarmerie, which was built at the end of the 19th century by Emile Lavezzari.
+A collection of these and other Opal Coast painters was opened in 1979 in the Municipal Museum, sited in Berck's old Gendarmerie.
+This was built at the end of the 19th century by Emile Lavezzari.

 Berck in the arts

 Among minor artists who have made Berck a subject in their work are Paul Laugée (1853–1937); Eugène Chigot (1860–1923), who had a studio there in 1893; and Georges Maroniez, a judge who painted and photographed in the area during holidays.
 Two others stayed in the town because of its medical facilities.
 Albert Besnard was there in 1895 on account of his tubercular son.
 As a thanks offering for his cure, Besnard and his wife Charlotte decorated the walls of the chapel in the Cazin-Perrochaud Institute between the years 1898–1901.
 While he was there, he also executed oil paintings and etchings.
 Jean Laronze (see above) was also there in 1904 for the same reason and painted several canvases during his stay.

 The town figures unfavourably in the long poem "Berck-Plage" by Sylvia Plath.
-She had visited it in 1961 and wrote the poem a year later, mixing there memories of maimed war veterans at the Berck hospital with impressions of the recent death and funeral of a neighbour.
+She had visited it in 1961 and wrote the poem a year later, mixing memories of maimed war veterans at the Berck hospital with impressions of the recent death and funeral of a neighbour.

-In Jean-Paul Sartre's Le Sursis (The Reprieve) the character of Charles is evacuated from the military hospital at Berck just before the outbreak of the Second World War.
+In Jean-Paul Sartre's Le Sursis (The Reprieve), the character of Charles is evacuated from the military hospital at Berck just before the outbreak of the Second World War.
 The town also figured in the novel Une année à Berck by Christian Morel de Sarcus (Paris, 1997).